mirror/dd-wrt/src/router/python/Doc/library/timeit.rst

    for setup, and a timer function.
 Both statements default to ``'pass'``;
    the timer function is platform-dependent (see the module doc string).
    *stmt* and *setup* may also contain multiple statements separated by ``;`` or newlines, as long as they don't contain multi-line string literals.
+The statement will by default be executed within timeit's namespace; this behavior can be controlled by passing a namespace to *globals*.

    To measure the execution time of the first statement, use the :meth:`.timeit` method.
-The :meth:`.repeat` method is a convenience to call :meth:`.timeit` multiple times and return a list of results.
+The :meth:`.repeat` and :meth:`.autorange` methods are convenience methods to call :meth:`.timeit` multiple times.

+   The execution time of *setup* is excluded from the overall timed execution run.

    The *stmt* and *setup* parameters can also take objects that are callable without arguments.
 This will embed calls to them in a timer function that will then be executed by :meth:`.timeit`.
 Note that the timing overhead is a little larger in this case because of the extra function calls.

+   .. versionchanged:: 3.5
+      The optional *globals* parameter was added.

    .. method:: Timer.timeit(number=1000000)